Image

 Appealing a Missouri DWI Administrative Hearing

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Jefferson County, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Jefferson County, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Jefferson County, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Jefferson County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Jefferson County, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Jefferson County, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Jefferson County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Jefferson County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 DWI Administrative Hearing Lawyer in Jefferson County, MO | DWI Attorney Jefferson County, MO | Combs Waterkotte

-When you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Jefferson County, MO, you’re not just hiring a top-rated DWI administrative hearing lawyer lawyer in and around Jefferson County, MO – you’re securing your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Jefferson County and beyond:
+If you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Jefferson County, MO, you aren’t just hiring a leading DWI administrative hearing lawyer lawyer in Jefferson County, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
+Along with esteemed DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Jefferson County, MO residents:

-Time is Running Out—Get a Jefferson County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Don’t Wait—Contact a Jefferson County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges

 If you’ve been arrested for DWI/DUI in Jefferson County, MO, the clock is ticking on your right to fight for your license.
 Missing the 15-day deadline on an administrative hearing means automatic suspension or revocation with no way to appeal.
 You need a Jefferson County, MO DWI administrative hearing lawyer on your side right now to protect your driving privileges and fight for your future.

-Call Combs Waterkotte now at (314) 900-HELP or contact us online for a no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Jefferson County, MO.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
+Our Jefferson County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.

 View Service Areas